kpfleming/jinjanator-plugin-format-xml/README.md

 [![Testing - Pytest](https://img.shields.io/badge/Testing-Pytest-orange.svg)](https://github.com/pytest-dev/pytest)

-This repo contains `jinjanator-plugin-format-xml`, a plugin which provides an XML parser for the [Jinjanator](https://github.com/kpfleming/jinjanator) tool.
+This repo contains `jinjanator-plugin-format-xml`, a plugin which provides an XML parser for the [jinjanator](https://github.com/kpfleming/jinjanator) tool.

 Open Source software: [Apache License 2.0](https://spdx.org/licenses/Apache-2.0.html)

 ## &nbsp;
 <!-- fancy-readme start -->

-This plugin allows Jinjanator to parse XML data for processing in templates.
+This plugin allows jinjanator to parse XML data for processing in templates.
 The format can be selected using `--format xml` or autoselected by using a data file with a name ending with `.xml`.